|

 Inspiration

-With their Swiss-influenced austerity, the programmes designed by Ken Briggs and Sue Chennells for Britain’s National Theatre were some of the first printed objects that I remember noticing from the late 1960s when I first became interested in design and printing.
+With their Swiss-influenced austerity, the programmes designed by Ken Briggs and Sue Chennells for Britain’s National Theatre were some of the first printed objects that I remember noticing from the late 1960s when I became interested in design and printing.

 Later, I appreciated that they were only part of a range of posters and marketing material produced by Briggs and his associates that became a high point of graphic design for the arts in Britain, comparable to Josef Müller-Brockmann’s work for the Opernhaus in Zurich or Massimo Vignelli’s for the Piccolo Theatre in Milan.